-I feel that that modern society—especially in the United States—has created a set of cultural ideals that make it particularly difficult for Highly Sensitive Men to learn about, and come to terms with, and then be open and honest about their sensitivity.
+I feel that modern society—especially in the United States—has created a set of cultural ideals that make it particularly difficult for highly sensitive men to learn about, come to terms with, and then be open and honest about their sensitivity.

 Growing up Male: Welcome to the "Boys' Club!"

 Let's review, for a moment: The human socialization process—especially in the United States, but also in many other western nations—tends to be centered around some fairly well-defined norms and rules, when it comes to gender roles.

 Although the "New Age" and self-awareness movements have done much to encourage people of both genders to be true to themselves, there remains considerable—even if subtle—pressures for people to follow a set of guidelines as to "how men are" and "how women are."

 If you're a guy and reading this, you might have been told, early on in life (as was I) things like "boys don't cry!" and that "being emotional is for sissies!"
 You were perhaps taught to be "strong," and to "tough things out" when difficult situations arose.
 Perhaps you were told that showing your emotions "was for girls."
 Most were also taught to be aggressive and competitive, and that—in many cases—it was okay to push other people out of the way (literally and metaphorically) to get what you wanted.

 The message was fairly clear: "strong" meant that you had to be forceful, combative, competitive and largely unemotional—and if you were sensitive, cooperative, and caring, you were perceived as "weak" or "effeminate."

 These were—and largely remain—the basic unwritten rules of "the boys' club."
 And if you deviate significantly, you quickly get labeled as an outsider or "weirdo."